alfaloo/tp/docs/DeveloperGuide.md

 * Step 4.
 The `parse` command in `FindCommandParser` returns an instance of `FindCommand`.
 * Step 5.
 The `LogicManager` calls the `execute` method in `FindCommand`.
 * Step 6.
-The `execute` method in `FindCommand` executes and calls `updateFilteredPersonList` in model to get a filtered list of person entries, both `patient` and `doctor` entries can be displayed.
+The `execute` method in `FindCommand` executes and calls `updateFilteredPersonList` in model with the `NameContainsKeywordsPredicate` to get a filtered list of person entries of the entered keyword(s), both `patient` and `doctor` entries can be displayed.
 * Step 7.
 A Success message gets printed onto the results display to notify user and the list of matching results is produced.

 The sequence diagram below closely describes the interaction between the various components during the execution of the `DeleteAppointmentCommand`.